-From 2003 to 2015, the first EOF mode corresponding to each year explains between 45% and 70% of the total variance in the normalized potential temperature data for the FSBW, BSBW, and DTML water masses in the deep Canada Basin.
-The second mode explains 15% to 35% for a combined total of 70% to 85% variance explained by two modes alone.
+From 2003 to 2015, the first EOF mode corresponding to each year explains between 45 and 70% of the total variance in the normalized potential temperature data for the FSBW, BSBW, and DTML water masses in the deep Canada Basin.
+The second mode explains 15 to 35%, for a combined total of 70 to 85% variance explained by two modes alone.
 We conclude that the first two modes are sufficient to describe the water masses of interest for all years.

-Spatial correlations quantify the similarity between the EOF modes from different years.
-To perform a correlation, the EOF mode is first mapped onto a 1° latitude by 4° longitude grid (Fig. 5b).
+320 Spatial correlations quantify the similarity between the EOF modes from different years.
+To 321 perform a correlation, the EOF mode is first mapped onto a 1^{o} latitude by 4^{o} longitude grid (Figure 322 5b).
 If more than one data point falls within a grid box, the average value is used.
-To calculate the correlation coefficient r between any 2 years, only grid boxes with data available for both years are included.
-Because of the approximately repeat sampling pattern for the hydrographic stations, all years have most grid boxes in common.
+To calculate the 323 correlation coefficient, r, between any two years, only grid boxes with data available for both years 324 are included.
+Due to the approximately repeat sampling pattern for the hydrographic stations, all 325 years have most grid boxes in common.

-The spatial patterns for the first EOF mode have high correlations between years, for all years from 2003 to 2015 (Fig. 5a), with $r \ge 0.75$.
+The spatial patterns for the first EOF mode have high correlations between years, for all years from 2003 to 2015 (Figure 5a), with $r \ge 0.75$.
 Therefore, the dominant feature of the potential temperature field in the deep Canada Basin over the last decade has been a persistent east-west gradient, despite temporal changes in the average temperature of each water mass.
 Correlation coefficients for the second EOF mode for all years range from r = 0.55 to r = 0.95 (not shown), suggesting that the dominant processes controlling variations in water mass properties do not change significantly during the 13 years considered.